-- Leaks must be fixed within 3 days of notice.
+- Leaks, breaks or malfunctions must be fixed within 72 hours of notice.

 - Fountains and decorative water features must use recirculated water.

-- Washing of vehicles is prohibited, except with the use of an automatic shut-off nozzle or at a commercial car wash.
+- Washing of vehicles is prohibited, except with the use of a hand-held bucket or similar container, a hand-held hose equipped with an automatic shut-off nozzle, or at a commercial car wash.

-- Swimming pools shall not be emptied and refilled except to prevent or repair structural damage or to comply with public health regulations.
+- Swimming pools and spas shall not be emptied and refilled except to prevent or repair structural damage or to comply with public health regulations.

-- The City is prohibited from watering turf medians on public streets.
+- The City is prohibited from watering ornamental turf on public street medians.

 - Hotels/Motels must provide the option to not have towels and linens laundered daily.

-- Food Service Facilities are required to use water conserving dish wash spray valves, serve drinking water only upon request and other miscellaneous requirements.
+- Food Service Facilities are required to use water conserving pre-rinse spray valves, serve drinking water only upon request and other miscellaneous requirements.

 - For complete details and specific construction related restrictions, refer to FVMC 14.18.040.

-Anyone who violates these regulations will be issued a warning for the first violation and will be subject to fines of up to $1,000 for continued violations.
+Anyone who violates any of the Level 2 or permanent water conservation regulations will be issued a warning for the first violation and will be subject to fines of up to $1,000 for continued violations.